 Filing for a divorce in WA will set you back about $300 – with some other incidental costs that may or may not apply.
 From here, you’ll need to hammer out mutually acceptable terms related to all of the following divorce issues that apply to your case:

 If you and your divorcing spouse are on the same page regarding any of these issues, you’re ahead of the game and won’t need to incur any legal expense in your negotiation efforts (for those terms).
 The more elusive issues, however, will need to be resolved in one of the following ways (listed in ascending order of legal expense):

 Every divorce follows its own path, and even divorces that begin quite amicably can veer off into contentious territory.
 As such, it’s impossible to know from the outset how much your divorce is likely to cost.
 If your divorcing spouse wants to make things difficult, he or she can do that.
 Working closely with an experienced divorce attorney will help ensure that you understand exactly what is at stake and how best to protect both your financial future and your parental rights.

-The dedicated divorce attorneys at Citadel Family Law in Bellevue understand that you may have serious concerns about the cost of your divorce.
+The dedicated divorce attorneys at the Aberdeen Law Firm in Bellevue understand that you may have serious concerns about the cost of your divorce.
 As such, they are committed to helping you balance your rights, your divorce terms, and your legal costs in a manner that supports you and your children’s best interests.
-Your case matters, so please don’t hesitate to contact or call us at 206-790-6430 today.
+Your case matters, so please don’t hesitate to contact or call us at (425) 363-9877 today.